 Features

 Some monitors save your workout stats, enabling you to challenge yourself and try to beat your best session.
 These top-of-the-line models often allow you to race against a pacer boat.
-While fun and motivating, these features are not essential to get an excellent workout.
+While fun and motivating, you can still get an excellent workout without them.

 -